gregdek/django-gulp-nginx/README.md

 Once you're finished, you can press `ctrl-c` to kill the containers.
 This will signal Docker to kill the processes running inside the containers, and shut the containers down.
 This works when the containers are running in the foreground, streaming output to your terminal window.

 You can also run `ansible-container stop`.
 For containers running in the foreground, open a second terminal window, set the working directory to your *demo* project, and run the command.
-It will terminate all containers associated with the project, regardless wether they're running in the foreground or in the backgound.
+It will terminate all containers associated with the project, regardless of whether they're running in the foreground or in the backgound.

 ## Testing the application

 If you make code changes, and you want to test, you'll begin by building a fresh set of images that contain your code changes.
 During the build process the latest code gets added to the nginx image.
-So if you actually modified some code, go ahead and run the `build` command as follows, otherwise you can skip this step:
+So if you actually modified some code, run the `build` command as follows (otherwise you can skip this step):

 ```
 # Start the build process